 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "Simayla Pharmaceuticals The directors are responsible for the other information.
-The other information comprises the information included in the document trule of Simayia Pharmaceuticals (Pty).
-Ltd financial statements for the year ended 31 December 2019", which includes the Directors' Report as required by the Companies Act of South Africa, 71 of 2008 and the Statement of Comprehensive Income, which we obtained prior to the date of this report.
-The other information does not include the financial
+The other information comprises the information included in the document titled "Simayla Pharmaceuticals (Pty) Ltd financial statements for the year ended 31 December 2020", which includes the Directors' Report as required by the Companies Act of South Africa 71 of 2008, which we obtained prior to the date of this report.
+The other information does not include the financial statements and our auditor's report thereon.